-The Inheritance Tax Act 1984 makes a clear distinction between liability and accountability (IHTM10801).
-In this context liability is liability for the payment of tax.
+The Inheritance Tax Act (IHTA) 1984 makes a clear distinction between liability and accountability (IHTM10801).
+In this context liability means liability for the payment of tax.

-IHTA Part VII, beginning at IHTA84/S199, provides the rules stating who is liable to pay tax and the exceptions from and limitations on liability.
+IHTA Part VII, beginning at IHTA84/S199, states who is liable to pay tax and the exceptions from, and limitations on, liability.

-Under IHTA84/S205, except as otherwise provided, where under the Act two or more persons are liable for the same tax, each of them is liable for the whole.
+Under IHTA84/S205, except as otherwise provided, where under the IHTA two or more persons are liable for the same tax, each of them is liable for the whole.

 There are three main categories of liability to pay tax

-- IHTA84/S199 states the persons liable for tax on chargeable transfers made by a disposition of a transferor (PETs (IHTM04057), lifetime transfers chargeable when made etc.)
+- IHTA84/S199 states the persons liable for tax on chargeable transfers made by a person (potentially exempt transfers (PETs) (IHTM04057), lifetime transfers chargeable when made etc.)

 - IHTA84/S200 states the persons liable for tax on chargeable transfers on death

 - IHTA84/S201 states the persons liable for tax on chargeable transfers made under Part III of the IHTA relating to settled property (IHTM16000).